wellcode-ai/nuts/README.md

 # Nuts

-A command-line tool for [describe your tool's purpose].
+A command-line tool for purpossse

 ## Installation